yuvraj-mehta/EcoGuardian_prototype/README.md

 Some code used in EcoGuardian is reused from templates, which are currently unavailable (404 Not Found), Team member introduction cards and the coming soon page.

-### Contributing

-We welcome contributions from the community!
-To contribute to EcoGuardian, follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/new-feature`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request.

 ### Links

 - [GitHub Repository(Testing repository for the first prototype)](https://github.com/testing-guy454/testing-repo)